imt-mobisyst/pkg-multibot/README.md

 ## Comparison criteria

-To compare the different methods, we'll use different criteria :
+To compare the different methods and architectures, we'll use different criteria :

 - **Dynamism :** Does the architecture allow to dynamically add a robot to the fleet ? (dynamic identification...)
 - **Resilience :** Does the architecture continue to work when there are failures (of the robots or the operator) ?